What is Zero Trust?March 29, 2019 | By Comodo

 - Protect business and customer data After successfully getting onto an end-user machine within the firewall, malware will go ahead and exfiltrate customer data to a command and control (CnC) server placed outside of the network.
 Permitting sensitive and confidential customer data to go into the wrong hands can have grave consequences for both your business and your customers.
 Hence, zero trust security will help in safeguarding all such details and preventing them from being misused.

 - Deliver excellent security and end-user experience Users compromise on security when they try to remember complicated passwords by writing them down, or even by using easy-to-remember passwords.
 Secure access, ease to use, and productivity are offered by zero trust solutions.
-Cloud-based zero trust solutions are also known to enhance the performance and help deliver a continuous user experience across a wide range of devices and network conditions.
+Cloud-based zero trust architecture is known to enhance the performance and help deliver a continuous user experience across a wide range of devices and network conditions.